chrisdew/deltaql/README.md

 Using Delta QL
 --------------

 DeltaQL systems begin with Silos.
-These are simply unorders sets of rows, similar to a database.
+These are simply unordered sets of rows, similar to a database.

 Components, such as Filter, Join, Sort, Union and Head are used to build a query whose results can be displayed in a browser.